affederaffe/CustomPlatforms/README.md

 4. Create your custom platform as a child of this root object You can use most of the built in Unity components, custom shaders and materials, custom meshes, animators, etc.
-You cannot attach your own custom scripts to these objects.
-Only scripts from the CustomPlatforms dll will work.
+You can only attach your own custom scripts to these objects that are made like in this guide: https://affederaffe.github.io/CustomPlatformsUnityProject/

 5. When you are finished, select the root object you attached the "Custom Platform" component to.
 In the inspector, click "Export".
 Navigate to your CustomPlatforms folder, and press save.